Water Style of Heavenly Horse Wudang Taijiquan

 Qi is not galloping or running outwards,

 One inhale, one exhale; one opening, one closing.

 It needs to be gentle, without the detriment of feeling suffocated.

 It needs to be without the mistake of overstretching one’s lung bow.

 One should always maintain the principal aim of keeping the breath

 thin, even, relaxed, long, calm and comfortable.”

 The unification and merging of Heaven and Earth, the spirit and the soul, the intent, qi, and the form is its purpose.
-Through the long term practice of qi and blood of the eight extraordinary vessels, the twelve regular meridians’ qi flow will function properly.
+Through the long-term practice of qi and blood of the eight extraordinary vessels, the twelve regular meridians’ qi flow will function properly.
 Gradually all stagnation in the meridians will be removed.
 One will grow day by day and foster the vastness of true qi naturally.
-Since Water Wudang Taijiquan does not utilize power emission, jumps and leaps, unrestrained and intense forces, anyone with an interest in Tai Chi can benefit from its practice according to the individual’s physique.
-This is why there are no restrictions in terms of age or physical constitution, thus many use it to get rid of disease, for health reasons, to supplement longevity and to prolong life.
+Since Water Wudang Taijiquan does not utilize power emission, jumps nor leaps, unrestrained nor intense forces, anyone with an interest in Tai Chi can benefit from its practice according to the individual’s physique.
+This is why there are no restrictions in terms of age or physical constitution, thus many use it to get rid of diseases, otherwise health reasons, to supplement longevity and to prolong life.

 Therefore healing and the Dao have a common source; the Fist and the Dao combine into One, at that point the Tai Ji Fist can truly serve the purpose of longevity.
 Fighting is a Tai Ji Fist method of rather inessential skill.
 While training fire taiji fist be sure not sink and get absorbed into sparring and losing your direction.